 Are works created by AI protected under UK copyright law?

-Copyright protects original works of authorship – literary, dramatic, musical and artistic works – and certain other matters, including films and sound recordings.
-Being able to identify the author of a work is therefore the first step in working out whether copyright protects it.
+Copyright protects original works of authorship, literary, dramatic, musical and artistic works and certain other matters, including films and sound recordings.
+Being able to identify the author of a work is the first step in working out whether copyright protects it.

-When the Copyright, Designs and Patents Bill was going through Parliament in the late 1980s, the Government was pretty pleased about the way it treated computer-generated works.
+When the Copyright, Designs and Patents Bill was going through Parliament in the late 1980s, the Government was pleased with the way it treated computer-generated works.
 It applauded itself for creating the first copyright law in the world to deal with this emerging issue, which at the time was thought to involve programming a computer to print out a graphic pattern, and not much else.
-Section 9(3) says that the author of (and therefore the owner of copyright in) a computer-generated work would be the person by whom the arrangements necessary for the creation of the work were undertaken.
+Section 9(3) says that the author of (and the owner of copyright in) a computer-generated work would be the person who makes the arrangements necessary for the creation of the work were undertaken.
+It applies only to literary, dramatic, musical and artistic works, and does not cover film, sound recordings or broadcasts.

 If copyright exists in AI works, who owns it?

 The existing rules about copyright ownership are clear, although applying them is sometimes tricky.
-Generally the author of a work is the first owner of copyright in it, and as the law deals with the matter of authorship of computer-generated works it is going to be clear in many cases who is the owner of the copyright.
-If the author is an employee, and creates the work in the course of their employment, it’s the employer who will be the first owner of copyright, but just because the creator was commissioned by someone else to make the work, however much they were paid, does not of itself alter the ownership position: so as usual people who commission others to make things for them need to be alert to the need for copyright assignments.
+Generally, the author of a work is the first owner of copyright in it, and as the law deals with the authorship of computer-generated works it is going to be clear in many cases who is the owner of the copyright.
+If the author is an employee, and creates the work in the course of their employment, it’s the employer who will be the first owner of copyright.
+Commissioning a work does not of itself transfer the copyright, however much you paid for it.
+So, as usual, anyone who commissions someone else to make something needs to be alert to the need for an assignment.
 This will apply just as much when the creator uses AI to make the commissioned work.

-That’s not a question that we can answer at this stage, and it’s never going to be a question to which there is one single answer.
-It’s always going to be highly fact-specific, and there are sure to be some cases in which the individual puts enough into setting those parameters to get over the originality threshold.
-Equally, there will be cases in which all the original work has been done by the AI machine.
+Whether writing a prompt can qualify as a user making free and creative choices is not a question we can answer at this stage, and it's never going to be a question to which there is one single answer.
+It's always going to be highly fact-specific, and there are sure to be some cases in which the individual puts enough into setting those parameters to get over the originality threshold.
+Equally, there will be cases in which all the original work has been done by the AI machines.

 Can AI own copyright?